Background

 Routine practices

-Firefighters should use routine practices for infection prevention and exposure control with persons during care at all times, including in station operations.
+Firefighters should always use routine practices for infection prevention and exposure control with persons during care, including in station operations.
 This includes:

 • proper hand washing